-Most of us, especially the most successful, have learned how to adapt to our new circumstances.
-I’ve discovered that this is for the best.
-Sure, a perfect moment is wonderful, and we want stay there as long as possible, but is this really for the best.
-I am not suggesting we discount theories or the the benefits of staying in the moment, but is it really in our best interest to never change?
+Most of us, including the most’ successful’, have learned how to adapt to new circumstances.
+Sure, a perfect moment is warm and comforting.
+A lot of people want to stay in that moment for as long as possible.
+I am going to pose the question: is this really for the best?
+I am not suggesting we discount theories or the benefits of staying in the moment, but is it really in our best interest never to change?
 Most certainly not.

-When my illness first struck.
-I was angry.
+When my illness first struck in 2003 and then again in 2008, I was too bitter and angry.
 I would ask: why did this have to happen to me?
 Then, I persisted against my new barriers.
 To be more specific, I learned how to adapt to my disorder.
-I relearned how to interact with people given my new circumstances and also learned altogether new ways of interacting.
+I relearned how to interact with people, given my newfound disability-related circumstances.
+I also learned new ways of interacting with the world and its rules for living without incident altogether.
 I was successful in doing so.
-In fact, I grew, my interests shifted, and I went through a period of growth and transformation.
+As I grew, my interests shifted.
+I went through a period of growth and transformation.
 I became a stronger person.

-So, are you ready for change, yet?
+So, are you ready for change yet?
 To transform and grow beyond yourself.
 Perhaps even take more on?
-Think of that new job waiting for you that you believed was too much or you couldn’t handle.
-That illness that got the best of you.
+Think of that new job waiting for you that you believed was too much or couldn’t handle.
+That illness just got the best of you.
 Well, I am suggesting that the creative and successful mind can achieve and will do so if you remain open to what’s possible by understanding your limits as barriers and those barriers as the next obstacle you eliminated on the road to success and happiness.